uzh-bf/klicker-docs/docusaurus/docs/doc2.md

 During the execution of a session, the question blocks defined for the respective session are then activated and evaluated in the predefined order.
 Activating a question block presents the questions to the audience and enables the evaluation screen, on which the results may be observed in near real-time.

 The flow of a session is controlled on and by the speaker's "Running Session" screen, which is thought to be entirely separate from the evaluation screen.
-While the evaluation screen can and should be presented to the students (e.g., on a projector), the "Running Session" screen corresponds to the speaker's "cockpit" and contains information and settings restricted to the speaker.
+While the evaluation screen can and should be presented to the audience (e.g., on a projector), the "Running Session" screen corresponds to the speaker's "cockpit" and contains information and settings restricted to the speaker.

 The remainder of this documentation is structured as a "step-by-step" guide through a typical Klicker-Workflow, including the following steps: